+Marketing hard skills are essential, of course, but soft skills, such as knowing how to collaborate and communicate effectively in a team, are just as important.
 Some tasks are to be done by a single team member, while others require collaboration.
 Wouldn't it be convenient to have all of the team's data stored in a central place, while the project view of other team members never gets cluttered?
 That's easy to do with Wrike's selective sharing!

 "The thing that I love about the system is that everyone can have their own unique environment within Wrike.
 Team members have their to-do lists within their own view, and if they are collaborating with other team members, they just easily add other people to these tasks," Dave says.

 Selective sharing also helps you create a common workspace for a distributed team: "Now with shared folders, remote employees don't feel as remote.
 They feel like they are a part of the organization," Dave adds.